Carson Wentz Player Prop Bets for NFL Week 9 | Indianapolis vs. New York 11/4/2021

 Matchup vs. New York

-- Wentz's 189 passing yards in one matchup against the Jets are 55.5 fewer yards than his over/under in Thursday's game.
+- Wentz threw for 189 passing yards in one matchup against the Jets, 52.5 fewer yards his over/under in Thursday's game.

-- Wentz threw a touchdown pass in that contest against the Jets.
+- Wentz threw a touchdown pass in that game against the Jets.

-- The 293.7 passing yards the Jets give up per game makes them the NFL's 29th-ranked pass defense this season.
+- The Jets have the NFL's 29th-ranked pass defense this season, allowing 293.7 yards per game through the air.

-- The Jets have given up 10 touchdowns through the air (1.4 per game).
-They are sixth in the NFL in that category.
+- The Jets' defense is sixth in the NFL, allowing 1.4 passing touchdowns per game.

 Recent Performances

-- Last week against the Titans, Wentz went 27-for-51 (52.9 percent) for 231 yards, while tossing three touchdowns and two interceptions.
+- In last week's outing against the Titans, Wentz had 231 yards while completing 52.9% of his passes, while throwing three touchdowns with two interceptions.

 Wentz's Indianapolis Teammates